stefanpetschinka/ai-visibility-evidence-model/README.md

 A source that crawlers cannot reach cannot be retrieved, and a source that cannot be retrieved cannot be used for the content of an answer.
 Machine Access covers crawl permissions for the relevant bots, index presence, crawlable and renderable main content, and firewall configurations that do not silently block AI crawlers.
 Platform documentation is explicit on both sides of this gate.
 OpenAI requires OAI-SearchBot access for a site's content to be used in ChatGPT search answers; excluded pages can still appear as navigational links [12].
 Google requires indexed, snippet-eligible pages and states that its AI features run on the same index and ranking systems as classical search [11].

 **Mechanism: gate.
-Evidence grade: B, official platform documentation.** Missing access prevents the content of a page from being used as a rule; it creates no advantage, no guarantee of retrieval and no guarantee of citation [11, 12].
+Evidence grade: B, official platform documentation.** Without access, a page's content cannot be retrieved for use in an answer; access alone creates no advantage, no guarantee of retrieval and no guarantee of citation [11, 12].

 ### Factor 3: Entity Consistency